-Approximately 60,000 unaccompanied children have crossed our Nation’s southern border in the past 10 months compared to approximately 25,000 in the previous 12-month reporting period.
+Over 60,000 unaccompanied children have crossed our Nation’s southern border in 2014, compared to approximately 25,000 in the previous 12-month reporting period.
 Much debate is focused on the legal vs. illegal aspect of these crossings, but non-debatable are the humanitarian needs of these vulnerable children and families.

 Researching needs and continued concern:

-Catholic Charities of the Archdiocese of Dubuque will continue to learn about the full needs of these children and families as information becomes available, and and will work to call together parishes, groups and individuals who are concerned and interested in working towards long-term and short-term solutions to this crisis.
+Catholic Charities of the Archdiocese of Dubuque facilitates a collaborative community group of concerned citizens, who continue to learn about the needs of these children and families as information becomes available.
+Together parishes, groups and individuals who are concerned and interested will work towards long-term and short-term solutions to this crisis.
 If you are interested in participating, please contact Tracy Morrison (Dubuque), Steve Schmitz (Cedar Rapids) or Lori Williams (Ames) at the contacts below.